filecoin-project/filecoin-docs/docs/store/storage-and-retrieval-using-filecoin+.md

     > ...
     > GnuPG needs to construct a user ID to identify your key.
     >
-    > Real name: Orthanc
+    > Real name: Laika
-    > Email address: saruman@orthanc.me
+    > Email address: laika@protocol.labs
     > ...
     ```

-    Follow the promts to name the key and enter an email address.
-In this example we created a key called `Orthanc`.

 1. GPG will ask you to supply a password for this key. **Your password is incredibly important**.
 If someone gains access to your GPG keys, they can't do anything without the password.
 However, the shorter your password, the easier it is for an attacker to unlock your GPG key and gain access to your encrypted files.
 1. Compress your file or files into a single `.tar.gz` file:

     ```shell
-    tar czf lotr-fotr.tar.gz "~/Videos/The Lord of the Rings/The Fellowship of the Ring"
+    tar czf space-walk.tar.gz "~/Videos/1954/Space Walk"
     ```

-1. Encrypt your `.tar.gz` file with your GPG key, replacing `Orthanc` and `lotr-fotr` with your GPG key name and name of the file you want to encrypt:
+1. Encrypt your `.tar.gz` file with your GPG key.
+In this example `Laika` is they key I want to use to encrypt the data and `space-walk.tar.gz` is the data itself:

     ```shell
-    gpg --encrypt --recipient Orthanc lotr-fotr.tar.gz
+    gpg --encrypt --recipient Laika space-walk.tar.gz

     > gpg: checking the trustdb
     > gpg: marginals needed: 3  completes needed: 1  trust model: pgp